POSYDON-code/POSYDON/docs/_source/tutorials-examples/MESA-grids/running-grids.rst

    running_single_hms

-We show how to export EEPs and make a PSyGrid object in this tutorial TODO: link the advanced tutorial of step 2.
+We show how to export EEPs and make a PSyGrid object in this tutorial (see the :ref:`PSyGrid <psygrid>` and :ref:`post-processing pipeline
+<processing-pipeline>` pages for how the extracted data is organized).

 Advanced Tutorials
 ------------------